IntelRealSense/librealsense/readme.md

 *Q:* How is this implemented?

 *A:* The library communicates with RealSense™ devices directly via the UVC and USB protocols.
-It does not link against the RealSense SDK runtime.
+It does not link against the RealSense SDK™ runtime.
 Most of the library source code is platform agnostic, but there is a small UVC abstraction layer with platform-specific backends, including:
-  * A `libuvc` backend which provides user-space access to UVC devices on Linux and Mac OS X (built with libusb)
+  * A libuvc backend which provides user-space access to UVC devices on Linux and Mac OS X (built with libusb).
-  * A `video4linux2` backend which provides kernel-space access to UVC devices on Linux
+  * A video4linux2 backend which provides kernel-space access to UVC devices on Linux.
-  * A `Windows Media Foundation` backend which provides kernel-space access to UVC devices on Windows
+  * A Windows Media Foundation backend which provides kernel-space access to UVC devices on Windows 8.1 and above.

 ## Documentation